ojas-chaturvedi/NLP-Gun-Legislation/senior-research-project/Tips.typ

 === Tips

-- Keep it in present tense as much as possible (incorporation future tense where appropriate for results not known, i.e., "This project addresses X, and will evaluate the effectiveness of doing Y in Z conditions").
+- Keep it in the present tense as much as possible (incorporate future tense where appropriate for results not known, i.e., "This project addresses X, and will evaluate the effectiveness of doing Y in Z conditions").
 Even if some of the results are already known, keep the tone of the project description more like a